lastminutedotcom/heimdall/README.md

 #### Do you intend to add a new feature or change an existing one?

-* Suggest your change opening an issue on [Heimdall board](https://github.com/lastminutedotcom/heimdall/issues).
+* Suggest your change by opening an issue after reading the [Opening an issue](./CONTRIBUTING.md#opening-an-issue) section in contributing guidelines.

 #### Do you have questions about the source code?

-* Ask any question about how to use Heimdall on [Heimdall board](https://github.com/lastminutedotcom/heimdall/issues).
+* Ask any question about how to use Heimdall opening an issue after reading the [Opening an issue](./CONTRIBUTING.md#opening-an-issue) section in contributing guidelines.

 ## Grafana